vitrineofcode/route-traveler/README.md

 ## Next Steps

-Future enhancements for "Route Traveler" include:
+Future enhancements for "Route Roamer" include:
 - Multiple playable characters
 - Adding more enemies with unique abilities.
 - Implementing an inventory system for items and equipment.